vxlang/vxlang-page/README.md

 - `0.9.9.1`
   - Updated the core(Virtual-CPU) of code virtualization.
     - All handler and link code, and handle tables are randomized.
-- `20231004`
-  - Remove unnecessary logs.
-  - Added import table protection method(default-shell).
-- `20231001`
-  - Changed the way packers parse import tables.
-  - Fixed to allow plugin to modify import table settings.
-  - Added the option to code-virtualize for code that calls import-referenced functions.
-    - `--opt-ref-call`
-    - It is automatically enabled in the free version.
-  - For testing purposes, axion-mode and modifications are automatically enabled.
-  - Fixed a bug with plugin loading.
 - [Download](https://vxlang.github.io/download.html)

 ## TODO